All Speaking Out Case Studies > The Hunting and Killing of Rwandan Refugees in Zaire-Congo

-- Given that MSF was being used to lure refugees from hiding, should the organisation cease activities in the area or pursue them, condemning manipulation in the hope of preventing massacres – but at the risk of endangering its teams and other operations in the region?
+- Its team being used to lure refugees from hiding, should MSF cease activities in the area or pursue them, condemning manipulation in the hope of preventing massacres – but at the risk of endangering its teams and other operations in the region?

-- Should MSF call for the refugees to remain in eastern Zaire, with its deadly dangers, or participate in their forced repatriation to Rwanda, where their security was not guaranteed either?
+- Should MSF call for the refugees to remain in eastern Zaire, knowing they would face deadly dangers, or participate in their forced repatriation to Rwanda, where their security was not guaranteed either?